shutkanos/Db-Attribute/readme.md

 ### Create new obj / add obj do db

-for create obj use id and other fields,
+For create obj use id and other fields,

 ```python
 obj = User(id=3) # other field set to defaults value